-- In between cuts you may need to trim hair around the eyes, feet and tush region.
+- In between cuts you may need to trim the hair around the eyes, feet, and tush region.
 Being neatly trimmed is particularly useful in the event of snow when ice can build up around the feet and undercarriage.
-Care should be taken when trimming and it is advised round nosed scissors are used especially around the eye area.
+Care should be taken when trimming and it is advised round-nosed scissors are used especially around the eye area.

-- The Labradoodle coat should be washed using a dog shampoo.
-They may be instances where a bath and shampoo is unavoidable but the dog shouldn’t be washed too often.
+- The Labradoodle coat should be washed using dog shampoo.
+They may be instances where a bath and shampoo are unavoidable but the dog shouldn’t be washed too often.
 Once a month should be sufficient.
 When bathing a puppy it is suggested a milder puppy shampoo is used.

-- Ears are an area where problems can occur if they are not kept clean and clear.
+- The ears are an area where problems can occur if they are not kept clean and clear.
 Ears should be wiped regularly with a damp cloth to ensure they are kept clean.
-Hair can also build up around and inside the ear that can accumulate dirt and wax.
+Hair can also build up around and inside the ear which can accumulate dirt and wax.
 Hairs within the ear should be removed with tweezers.

 - Teeth should be cleaned using a dog toothbrush and dog toothpaste.